 It highlights four fundamental building blocks for DMOs to become sustainable destination stewards and changemakers and defines eight tactics on how destinations can integrate sustainability into their core strategy and become leaders in future-oriented collaboration.

-ECM will support the GDS-Index to engage with convention, leisure and city marketing professionals, and facilitate the communication and collaboration between cities to improve the sustainability of their destinations.
+ECM supports the GDS-Movement to engage with convention, leisure and city marketing professionals, and facilitate the communication and collaboration between cities to improve the sustainability of their destinations.

-Currently 47 cities in 5 continents have joined the GDS-Index and are participating in all processes which aim to:
+Currently 47 cities in 5 continents have joined the GDS-Movement and are participating in all processes which aim to:

 - Benchmark the sustainability of their destinations and their meeting and events industry